Skip to main content

 If you want to buy a commercial property and don't have the full amount, a commercial mortgage can help.

 You can buy property, remortgage and raise capital with a commercial mortgage.
+It is possible to capital raise against a buy to let property to buy a commercial property.

 Compared to residential mortgages, commercial mortgages carry more risk to the lender.
 For this reason they tend to be higher in cost.